mitinarseny/gol/README.md

 ```
 This code will produce following output:
 ```
-golog is logger for Go with enhanced prefixes golog is cool because you can grow prefixes easily golog is cool because you do not have to repeat yourself golog is cool because a lot of reasnons golog is very cool that's it :)
+gol is logger for Go with enhanced prefixes gol is cool because you can grow prefixes easily gol is cool because you do not have to repeat yourself gol is cool because a lot of reasnons gol is very cool that's it :)
 ```